-Return of Contributions to Former Members: As of June 30, 2018, the actual amount is \$102,713,081 as provided by the System.
+Return of Contributions to Former Members: As of June 30, 2023, the actual amount is \$44,471,450 as provided by the System for amounts due to former non-vested members and beneficiaries of deceased members.

-Census Data Collection Date: July 1, 2017.
+Census Data Collection Date: July 1, 2022.
 When information is provided by participant category in this report, the category is determined as of the census data collection date.

-Special Data Adjustments: Upon review of the July 1, 2017 census data submitted by PRGERS, we observed several areas where data was missing, inconsistent, or invalid.
+Special Data Adjustments: Upon review of the July 1, 2022 census data submitted by PRGERS, we observed several areas where data was missing, inconsistent, or invalid.
 Based on solutions implemented in prior years as approved by PRGERS, we applied data edits and assumptions to the census data in order to prepare the data for use in the valuation.
 The majority of the data edits and assumptions were applied to the following data items: